UnivHI-MLib-Arch/ASpace-Docs/Staff_User_Manual/Section V/VB-RapidDataEntryMode.md

-# Section V Part C: Adding Data using the SUI's Rapid Data [RDE] Entry Mode
+# Section V Part B: Adding Data using the SUI's Rapid Data [RDE] Entry Mode

 **[incomplete draft outline; what steps are present are not necessarily in order]**